-Pasteur, Jenner and history vaccines
+Pasteur, Jenner and the history of vaccines

 Joseph Meister, a nine-year-old baker's son from the village of Meisengott (Maisonsgoutte) in Alsace, had been bitten by a rabid dog.
 At the time, this was almost a death sentence, because once rabies had broken out, there was no medication that could help (this is still the case today).
 But the village doctor remembered having read about the successful experiments of a chemist with a rabies vaccination for dogs.
 Immediately, Meister's mother and her son set off for Paris to look for this man.

-In fact, Louis Pasteur (1822-1895) had until then immunized dogs against rabies in experiments, but not yet humans.
-In countless transmission experiments on rabbits and dogs he had proved that the pathogen (which could only later be identified as a virus) attacks the nervous system.
+In fact, Louis Pasteur had until then immunized dogs against rabies in experiments, but not yet humans.
+In many transmission experiments on rabbits and dogs he had proved that the pathogen (which could only later be identified as a virus) attacks the nervous system.
 Since the incubation period of rabies is one to two months, even after infection there may be enough time for immunisation to prevent the outbreak.
 From the dried spinal cord of an infected rabbit, Pasteur obtained a weakened infectious suspension, which he injected into his experimental animals at systematic intervals and dosages.
 Afterwards the dogs remained immune to the disease.

 However, Pasteur had not yet successfully tested a post-exposure prophylaxis.
 Pasteur, who was not a physician, had also long shied away from using it on humans.
-But when Meister's mother and the boy came to him, he dared to vaccinate after consulting doctors.
+But when Meister's mother and the boy came to him, he dared to try to vaccinate after consulting doctors.

 Rescue from rabbit bone marrow